-We had the privilege to talk to Tony Hiss, the author of fifteen books, including the award-winning The Experience of Place.
+“Behind This is My Earth there’s a beautiful and powerful idea: We all depend on each other to overcome adversity” said Tony Hiss to us.
+We had the privilege to talk to Tony Hiss, the author of fifteen books, including the award-winning The Experience of Place, and he told us that TiME is a beautiful idea, as we all depend on each other to face adversity and overcome it.
 He was a staff writer at The New Yorker for more than thirty years, was a visiting scholar at New York University for twenty-five years, and has lectured around the world.

 Hi Tony, thanks for giving us a chance to interview you.
 You often talk about the “experiences of places.”
 How do you explain the relationship we establish with our surroundings?

 Hi!
-I live in New York City, the biggest city in North America, and amazingly enough, 11% of the land in New York is still a natural area.
+I live in New York City, the biggest city in North America.
+Amazingly enough, 11% of the land in New York is still a natural area.
 For the first time, we also have a group of people responsible for protecting these natural areas.
 We also have about 28% of the city land as parkland.
 For the first time, New Yorkers see nature as an asset, such as the libraries or museums.

-These engaged citizens have created a 17-cities coalition across the US, aiming to protect the large tract of natural areas in the urban areas.
+These engaged citizens have created a 17-cities coalition across the US.
+They are aiming to protect the large tract of natural areas in the urban areas.
 If you combine them, you will have 1.7 million acres of natural space.
 That’s almost as big as Yellowstone National Park!